-Nowadays, cannabis bud and vape pen users also have the option to vape weed through a bong.
-Even though it can seem excessive or unnecessary at first, there are a number of benefits to it.
-Here are some tips to make the experience as good as it can be.
+Cannabis bud and vape pen users also have the option to vape weed through a bong.
+Is that excessive and unnecessary?
+Maybe.
+But there are a number of benefits to it.
+Here are tips to make it as good as it can be.

 Before vaping, make sure you can easily remove your vape without it getting stuck in your bong joint.
 The reason for this is that when you vape, the bong will fill up with vapor.
 Even after you exhale a huge puff, some of the vapor will be trapped in the chamber.
 You can always clear it out at the end of your session after you remove your vaporizer.

 Some vapers prefer to clear the chamber after each hit because it feels more like a traditional bong session.
 That’s why it’s better to have an adapter with a snug fit, but not to the point where it gets stuck in the joint.
 However, the connection between the vape and the adapter should be as airtight as possible.

 Larger bongs tend to be heavier than the smaller ones.
 In addition to being more stable, there are other benefits to using a bong with some size to it.
 If your bong is too small, it’s not going to have a huge impact on your vape sessions.
 From my experience, the larger percolator-style bongs tend to work better because they provide more noticeable bubbling action.
 Smaller bongs are more portable, but if you want the full experience, then bigger is always going to be better.
 Besides, who walks around with a bong in their bag all day anyway?